 Students on Probation 2 have one semester to regain good academic standing.
 If they do not achieve good academic standing at the end of one semester, they face an academic hearing to determine whether they can continue their studies at the BAC.

 The terms for Probation 2 are otherwise the same as Probation 1, with any additional conditions dictated by the Student Advisory Committee written into the student's probation contract.
 Outcomes for Probation 2 include:

 - Students who meet the procedural and technical terms of their Probation 2 contract are removed from probation.

 - Students unable to complete the technical terms of their CEP in order to regain good academic standing must attend an academic hearing with the Educational Review Board to determine whether they will be allowed to continue at the BAC.

 - Students who succeed in all technical areas, but at the same time violate the procedural terms of their contract, must appeal to be removed from probation.
 If the appeal is rejected, then the student is given a second semester of Probation 2 and is expected to adhere to any terms laid out in that semester's contract.

-If a student who was previously on probation but had regained good academic standing, later returns to probation, then s/he will return to probation at the same level that s/he was is the semester of his/her last probation contract.
-(Previously at Probation 1 - return at Probation 1, previously at Probation 2 - return at Probation 2).
+If a student who was previously on probation but had regained good academic standing, later returns to probation, s/he will return to probation at the same level that s/he was is the semester of his/her last probation contract.
+(A student previously at Probation 1 will return at Probation 1; a student previously at Probation 2 will return at Probation 2).
 Any student returning to probation may be required to meet with the Student Advisory Committee before being allowed to register.